KRFOSS/kali-docs/general-use/kali-domains/index.md

 `https://http.kali.org/`: A redirector url for the mirrors Kali has available.
 This should point to your closest mirror.

-`https://cdimage.kali.org/`: A server that hosts the ISO’s for download.
+`https://cdimage.kali.org/`: A server that hosts the ISO's for download.

 `https://status.kali.org/`: Should any site be down for you, you can check their status here.